 - Contact Info: 636-433-2299, 18427 State Highway 47, Marthasville.

-- Overview: Don't stop with picking apples.
-Stop by Broom Orchard's market to snag apple butter and sweet cider.
+- Overview: Stick around after you pick your apples from mid-August–mid-October.
+Stop by Broom Orchard’s market to snag apple butter and sweet cider.
 Once the apples are gone in October, the farm pivots to pumpkins.
-Broom Orchard's annual Pumpkin Festival take place the weekend of October 8.
+Check the Broom Orchard website for updates on the annual Pumpkin Festival in mid-October and the annual Apple Festival near the end of September.

-- Types of apples: Jonathan, Ambrosia, Golden Delicious, Red Delicious, Ida Red, Jon-A-Gold, Cameo, Mutsu, Winesap, Fuji, Braeburn, Granny Smith, and Scarlet Beauty; call for latest crop update.
+- Types of apples: Zestar, Paula Red, Blondee, Gala, Honey Crisp, Jonathan, Ambrosia, Golden Delicious, Red Delicious, Ida Red, Jon-A-Gold, Cameo, Mutsu, Winesap, Fuji, Braeburn, Granny Smith, Scarlet Beauty, Pink Lady and EverCrisp; call for latest crop update.

 - Prices: Call for latest prices.